Post

 Adrian.
 Logistics.

 Adrian.
-Can You Guess the Average?.
+Can You Guess 2/3 of the Average?.

 May 5, 2025

-We dive into the basics of game theory.
-We start by defining what a game is, and then look at key notions: strategies (your game plan), payoffs (what you get out of it), and equilibria (where everyone’s made their move and no one has a reason to change).
+We then dive into the basics of game theory.
+We start by defining what a game is, and then look at key notions: strategies (your game plan), payoffs (what you get out of it), and Nash equilibria (where everyone’s made their move and no one has a reason to change).

 May 12, 2025